I decided to upgrade my stock i3 Mega from its original A4488 stepper driver to TMC2209 v0.3 from Eryone (amazon.ca).

 TMC2209: A small heat sink placed on the top PCB side is suitable for currents up to 1A RMS.
 For higher currents use a heat sink that nearly fills the top PCB side and a cooling fan.4

-For NEMA 17 motors from 3D printers the current is in general in the range of 0.5A to 0.8A RMS, which is a reference voltage (Vref) of 0.7V to 1.1V.4 This information and their calculator lead to believe that the vref should be equal to Imax on a TMC22xx which is the opposite tof the previous information.
+For NEMA 17 motors from 3D printers the current is in general in the range of 0.5A to 0.8A RMS, which is a reference voltage (Vref) of 0.7V to 1.1V.4 This information and their calculator lead to believe that the vref should be equal to Imax on a TMC22xx which is the opposite of the previous statement.

 5- remount the fan

 you will experience a little issue with the dissipators, they are too long.
 You will need to bend a little the fan bracket.
 The fan will push on the dissipators, but no moving part will be in contact and also the dissipator are mounted on the board not on an IC circuit so no risk or breaking something .

 Ideally, I want to change the way the fan works there , I am still at choosing between two possibilities :

 Small step test would be :

 - put your i3 Mega bottom down 😉

 - put your Y and X axis in the middle